 Needing a Pool Safety Inspection?

-The Pool Safety Standard covers
+The Pool Safety Standard covers.

 - The height and how strong the barrier is,

-- Non climbable zones
+- Non climbable zones.

-- Gate access and latching locked from all positions
+- Gate access and latching locked from all positions.

-- Blocking direct access from dwelling to the pool
+- Blocking direct access from dwelling to the pool.

-It's every pool owners responsibility to correctly maintain pool fences and safety barriers.
+First of all It's every pool owners responsibility to correctly maintain pool fences and safety barriers.
 This is to help reduce young children from drowning or serious injury.

 Do I need a Pool Safety Inspection?

-Landlords, Property Owners and Leasing
+Landlords, Property Owners and Leasing.

-The pool will need a current pool safety certificate before a lease is signed.
+The pool must have a current pool safety certificate before a lease is signed.
 In the case of a non shared pool, the certificate will last for 2 years.
 You can have new tenants within that 2 year period without having to get another pool safety certificate.
 Once that 2 years has lapsed, then you will need to renew the certificate and get another pool safety inspection before a new lease is signed.